On This Page

-Your Pom puppy may face hypoglycaemia (low blood sugar levels).
+Your Pom puppy may face hypoglycemia (low blood sugar levels).
 This occurs when he uses more energy than he can take in via his food.
-If he plays a lot and doesn’t stop to eat when given food, or if he has diarrhoea or a stomach upset, his sugars can drop down quite low.
+If he plays a lot and doesn’t stop eating when given food, or if he has diarrhea or a stomach upset, his sugars can drop down quite low.

 Hair loss can be due to hypothyroidism and this ailment is often mistaken for Alopecia X. If your vet does suspect hypothyroidism, he’ll first check the thyroid levels.
 If he prescribes a drug to treat this condition, symptoms should slowly vanish once your pet’s thyroid levels return to normal.
 If this doesn’t happen, hair loss may not be caused by the thyroid.

-These may vary.
-Some issues are present when the puppy is born and he’ll have a heart murmur or he may have trouble breathing properly.
-Your vet should give him a full examination 8-12 weeks after he’s born and then congenital ailments should be noticed and he can tell you how to move forward.
+Pomeranian heart problems may vary.
+Some issues are present when the puppy is born, as a Pomeranian heart murmur.
+If he has a heart murmur or he may have trouble breathing properly.
+Your Vet should give the puppy a full examination 8-12 weeks after he’s born and then congenital ailments should be noticed and your Vet can tell you how to move forward.
 Other medical problems may appear as the puppy grows up.

 Legg-Calve-Perthes disease (LCP)